-Section 2 Unless otherwise stated, the terminology used in the regulations take the same meaning as in the Gambling Act (2018:1138) and the Gambling Ordinance (2018:1475).
+Section 2 Unless otherwise stated, the terminology and names used in the regulations take the same meaning as in the Gambling Act (2018:1138) and the Gambling Ordinance (2018:1475).
 In these regulations and general advice, the following definitions are used

-- 1. hidden UV feature: an image or pattern printed with UV-fluorescent ink, which is not visible to the naked eye.
-The image/pattern must only appear under UV lights of the wavelength 365 nm and must fluoresce in a colour that differs from the background on which it is printed; - 2. post-drawn lottery ticket: a lottery ticket that is not sealed, for which drawing takes place after purchase; - 3. electronic lottery ticket: a physical carrier that may contain one or more lottery tickets and which has electronic components; - 4. distribution drawing: a drawing where the lottery ticket is part of a drawing that determines the size of the winnings; - 5. pre-drawn lottery ticket: a sealed lottery ticket, where the buyer can immediately see whether or not they have a winning ticket; - 6. chemical erasure prevention: paper with chemicals that will cause a reaction discolouring the paper if subjected to a solvent or oxidant (alcohol, acids, hydrocarbons, chlorine, surfactants, etc.); - 7. copy protection: document safeguards that are altered or become incorrect when copied; - 8. lifting: removal of layer, such as scratch-off coating, which conceals game information; - 9. microtext: small text with a maximum height of 0.30 mm and minimum length of 35 mm, which, without any aids, gives the impression of a line and which is fully and clearly legible in magnification; - 10. relief: letters, figures or symbols that have been thickly coated to give the surface of the paper a raised profile, or letters, figures or symbols that have been punched into the surface of the paper, giving them an indented profile.
+- 1. post-drawn lottery ticket: a lottery ticket that is not sealed, where the draw takes place after the purchase; - 2. electronic lottery ticket: a physical lottery ticket bearer that can contains electronic components and may contain one or more tickets; - 3. physical lottery ticket: a ticket which is not an electronic lottery ticket and is not sold and played online; - 4. distribution draw: a draw where the ticket is included in a draw that determines the value of the winnings; - 5. pre-drawn lottery ticket: a sealed lottery ticket, where the buyer can immediately see whether or not they have a winning ticket; - 6. lifting: removal of layer, such as scratch-off coating, which conceals game information; - 7. minitext: a text with a maximum height of 0.4 mm and a minimum length of 35 mm which, without any aids, gives the impression of a line and which is clearly legible in magnification; - 8. online validation: connected control of any winning value of the lottery ticket against the licensee's gaming system; - 9. relief: letters, figures or symbols that have been thickly coated to give the surface of the paper a raised profile, or letters, figures or symbols that have been punched into the surface of the paper, giving them an indented profile; - 10. reproduction: imaging by means of technical equipment with subsequent printing or pressing;